toast-php/cache/README.md

 ## Other operations
 PSR-6 defines a bunch of other methods you can use.
-Not all of these have relevant implementations since this simple cache is not meant to be used outside of Gentry so not every method (e.g. `expiresAt`) will make sence.
+Not all of these have relevant implementations since this simple cache is not meant to be used outside of Toast so not every method (e.g. `expiresAt`) will make sence.
 However, see the API docs for full descriptions.